-A group of candidates was privately presented to the chancellor search committee Monday, narrowing the search for UNC’s next leader.“The pool of candidates that have expressed interest and we’re looking at is very impressive,” said Wade Hargrove, chairman of the committee.
-“The committee was very encouraged at the report we received today from the consultant.”
+A group of candidates was privately presented to the chancellor search committee Monday, narrowing the search for UNC’s next leader.

 The candidates were presented by Bill Funk, leading consultant of R. William Funk & Associates, the firm chosen to lead the search after Chancellor Holden Thorp announced earlier this semester that he will step down in June.